AQuack/workshop-examples/docs/README.md

 As a security analyst you know that anomalies can be the sign of a breach or other serious causes.
 You decide to investigate.
 Right now, you do not have enough information about the anomaly to dismiss it as a false positive.
 So you need to collect more data points - like from the firewall and the IDS.
 Going through the logs of the firewall and IDS manually takes a lot of time.
 In large organizations, the security analyst might not even have the necessary access rights and needs to contact the teams  responsible for both the enterprise firewall and the IDS, asking them to manually go through the respective logs and directly check for anomalies on their own and then reply with the results.
 This operation could take hours or even days.

-## Run a playbooks to create new log sources and forward them to the SIEM
+## Run playbooks to create new log sources and forward them to the SIEM

 If you use a SIEM, things are better: you can collect and analyze logs centrally.
 In our case the SIEM is QRadar.
 QRadar has the ability to collect logs from other systems and search them for suspicious activities.
 So how do we analyze logs in QRadar?
 Before we can look at these logs we need to stream them into QRadar.
 This happens in two steps: first we need to configure the sources - here Check Point and Snort - to forward their logs to QRadar.
 And second we have to add those systems as log sources to QRadar.